 However, there is often a wrong assumption that without requiring and obtaining formal consent, the processing of personal data is doomed.

 The U.K. Information Commissioner’s Office suggests in its guidelines on consent to carefully evaluate the most appropriate lawful basis of processing that reflects the true nature of the relationship between the organization with the individual and the purpose of the processing.

-Second, organizations may require consent from individuals where the processing of personal data is likely to result in a risk or high risk to the rights and freedoms of individuals, or in the case of an automated individual decision-making and profiling.
-Formal consent could as well be justified where the processing requires sharing of personal data with third parties, or international data transfers, or where the organization processes special categories of personal data or personal data from minors.
+Second, organizations may require consent from individuals where the processing of personal data is likely to result in a risk or high risk to the rights and freedoms of individuals or in the case of automated individual decision-making and profiling.
+Formal consent could as well be justified where the processing requires sharing of personal data with third parties, international data transfers, or where the organization processes special categories of personal data or personal data from minors.

-Data protection authorities may as well establish which processing operations are subject to the requirement for a consent.
+Data protection authorities may as well establish which processing operations are subject to the requirement for consent.